 Table II shows the spatial and temporal distribution of giant oil discoveries recorded in Horn (2014)'s data during 1970-2012.
 In total, 64 countries have had at least one giant oil discovery during the sample period.
-While the Middle East and North Africa region experienced a total of 97 discovery events out of a total of 371 in the world, other regions such as Asia (74), the Western Hemisphere (74) and the Common Wealth of Independent States and Mongolia (51) also experienced significant numbers of discovery events during the same period.23 The 1970s is the peak period for giant oil discoveries, but the number of discoveries has been growing since the 1980s.
-This contradicts the commonly held view that it became more and more difficult to discoveries measured in million barrels of ultimately recoverable oil equivalent.
-It shows that there is significant heterogeneity in the size of oil discoveries.
+While the Middle East and North Africa region experienced a total of 97 discovery events out of a total of 371 in the world, other regions such as Asia (74), the Western Hemisphere (74), and the Commonwealth of Independent States and Mongolia (51) also experienced significant numbers of discovery events.
+The 1970s is the peak period for giant oil discoveries, but the number of discoveries has been growing since the 1980s.
+This contradicts the commonly held view that it became more difficult to discover new oil fields.
+Figure IV presents the distribution of the log of the size of giant oil discoveries measured in